Wendy Toulmin: Order of Australia

 Wendy Toulmin and her husband Graham Toulmin were made members of the Order of Australia in the 2009 Australia Day Honours.

 Musical Talent

-Mrs Toulmin has organised, conducted and sung in music programs for more than 30 years, including two live album recordings.
+Toulmin has organised, conducted and sung in music programs for more than 30 years, including two live album recordings.
 She organised the performance of the Opera Orchestra and a 700-voice mass choir at the Sydney Opera House for the BBC's Songs of Praise program filmed for the Sydney 2000 Olympic Games.